nietaki/markdown-resume/README.md

 - [x] multiple css files in a style (for vendored stuff)
 - [ ] fontAwesome icons in the default styles
 - [x] default style tweaks (link colors?)
-- [ ] add sample output files to the repo and gitignore.
-Add a make task for them
+- [x] add sample input / output files to the repo and gitignore
 - [x] credit the projects that inspired this one
 - [ ] add pdf metadata using exiftool?